-This full-year course prepares a select group of juniors for the College Board Advanced Placement Exam in Language and Composition.
-Students read a variety of fiction and nonfiction to develop their understanding and appreciation of how a writer uses style, literary devices, and rhetorical strategies to achieve his or her purpose.
-Writers explored include Nathaniel Hawthorne, George Orwell, Ernest Hemingway, John Updike, Joan Didion, Phillip Lopate, and David Foster Wallace, among others.
-Assignments range from creative imitation and personal essay to critical analysis, synthesis of multiple sources, and argument.
+This full-year course prepares a select group of juniors for the Advanced Placement Exam in Language and Composition.
+Students read a variety of fiction and nonfiction to develop their understanding and appreciation of how writers use style, literary devices, and rhetorical strategies to write persuasively.
+Assignments range from creative imitation and personal essay to literary analysis and argument.
+Authors studied include Nathaniel Hawthorne, F. Scott Fitzgerald, George Orwell, Ernest Hemingway, Zora Neale Hurston, Joan Didion, Sherman Alexie, Brent Staples, Barbara Ehrenreich, and David Foster Wallace.
 Meets 4 times per week.

 Albert Einstein wrote, "Someone who reads only newspapers and books of contemporary authors looks to me like an extremely near-sighted person who scorns eyeglasses.
 He is completely dependent on the prejudices and fashions of his times, since he never gets to see or hear anything else."
 Students will examine some masterpieces of drama, fiction, and poetry, encountering diverse perspectives on humanity's universal experience.
 They'll build on their skills in writing, critical thinking, and reading comprehension, while enhancing appreciation for the role of great storytelling in mankind's search for meaning.
 Meets 4 times per week.